Delhi records poorest air quality in 3 years

 On Twitter, hashtags 'DelhiBacho' and 'DelhiAirEmergency' trended for a major part of the day as hundreds of people expressed their willingness to leave the NCR till the situation ameliorates.
 Many also severely criticized the Board of Control for Cricket in India's (BCCI) decision to go ahead with the first India-Bangladesh T20 match at the Firoz Shah Kotla Grounds, disregarding concerns about the health of players and thousands of spectators.

 "Delhi ppl should leave at least for 1-2 weeks..
 It is painful to live," a Delhi resident tweeted.
 "I think it's time to leave Delhi.
-I went out for groceries and came back with eyes burning," another said.
-According to a survey released on Sunday, over 40 percent of residents of Delhi and NCR want to move to another city because of bad air quality while 16 percent want to travel during the period.
+Went out for groceries and came back with eyes burning," another said.
+According to a survey released on Sunday, over 40 percent of residents of Delhi and NCR want to move to another city because of bad air quality, while 16 per cent want to travel during the period.
 The survey involved 17,000 respondents from Delhi and NCR.

 "Till now 63,000 machines have been made available to farmers in Punjab and Haryana.
 There are 27 lakh farmers in these states.
 How long would it take to distribute machines to all these farmers?
 For how long do we have to bear this pollution," he asked.